adoptium/infrastructure/ansible/playbooks/nagios/README.md

-Based off the installation guide: https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html
-And Off This GitRepo : https://github.com/Willsparker/AnsibleBoilerPlates/tree/main/Nagios ( Thanks Will! )

-IMPORTANT!
+**IMPORTANT!**

 Currently the Nagios server installation playbook has only been developed and tested on Ubuntu 22.04.
 Changes will be required if you wish to install a Nagios Server on a different host O/S/

 Ensure to update the ansible.cfg and nagios_inventory.yml files before running this playbook.

-Repository Contents:
+**Repository Contents:**

 README.MD (This File)

 1) ./VagrantFiles/

-  This directory contains vagrantfiles that can be used to create a test server for running the Nagios_Server playbook on.
+  This directory contains a vagrantfile that can be used to create a test server for running the Nagios_Server playbook on.

-  NB: If using the Ubuntu 2204 Vagrantfile, its recommended to use a minimum Vagrant version of 2.2.19-1
+  **NB: For the Ubuntu 2204 Vagrantfile, its recommended to use a minimum Vagrant version of 2.2.19-1**

-2) ./roles/
+2) ./roles/*

 This directory houses the ansible roles used in the creation of the nagios server.